 - Also, a list of company names, product names, trademarks, diseases, syndromes, and medical acronyms in the industry used commonly in your company will be most helpful to translators and reduce the amount of research they have to do on each term.

-After translation, it is advisable to engage a third-party reviewer if the content of the manual is very sensitive.
+After translating manuals, it is advisable to engage a third-party reviewer if the content of the medical device manuals is very sensitive.

 These reviewers can be either: